Moving to Italy Guide

 Should you decide to drive while in Italy, be aware that Italian drive on the right-hand side of the road, and that it is a legal requirement to carry your passport and driving license with you at all times.
 British guests may use their standard driving license in Italy, while most other nationalities will need an International Driving Permit.

 Italy has an impressive track record when it comes to healthcare.
-In general hospitals and doctors surgeries are highly regarded, life expectancies are good and treatment costs are reasonable.
+In general hospitals and doctors, surgeries are highly regarded, life expectancies are good and treatment costs are reasonable.
 No wonder that in the year 2000 Italy was claimed to have the 2nd best healthcare system in the world.

 That said, there are some critical factors that newcomers to Italy should be aware of.
 Firstly, there is a vast difference between coming to visit as a tourist and living here long term.
 Secondly, visitors from the EU are subject to different rules and regulations than those from outside.
 If you are to receive the best possible healthcare in Italy it’s crucial that you understand these differences, so as to ensure timely and cost-effective treatment is available if required.

 For tourists arriving from within the European Union, a free EHIC card gains access to reciprocal routine healthcare services.
-That said, as always when discussing EHIC cards, be aware that there are a broad range of treatments not covered under the agreement.
+That said, as always when discussing EHIC cards, be aware that there is a broad range of treatments not covered under the agreement.
 Consequently, some European visitors still opt for additional travel health insurance to facilitate a full range of care facilities at reasonable prices.

 Tourists from outside the EU are not covered by any reciprocal healthcare agreement, and so will need to investigate options for private medical insurance before arrival in the country.

-In terms of expats living in the country for longer periods of time it is possible to register for the Italian-equivalent of the UK’s National Health Service.
+In terms of expats living in the country for longer periods of time, it is possible to register for the Italian equivalent of the UK’s National Health Service.
 Known in Italy as the Servizio Sanitario Nazioanale (SSN), registration facilitates EHIC-like care in hospitals and surgeries.
 Note, however, that even SSN registration does not guarantee completely free treatment; it is commonplace for some sort of co-payment to be required when visiting the hospital or requesting prescription medications.

 On receipt of your residency card, you should apply for a Health Insurance card from your local health authority office.
-This card must be presented whenever medical care is sought, and is renewed annually.
+This card must be presented whenever medical care is sought and is renewed annually.
 Your employer should take care of the routine payments required to remain it in good standing.

 While registration for SSN is a legal obligation after 90 days of residency in Italy, many expats still opt to add further healthcare coverage through an expat insurance firm.